Skip to main content

 The Mission began in 1850.
 Its aims were "to impart moral and religious education to the young, and to alleviate the condition of the 'perishing and dangerous classes,' by affording shelter, food and employment for the most needy and deserving”.

-Introduction to Poor Law records
+Poor Law records

 The care of the poor by authorities was based on the ‘Act for the Relief of the Poor’ of 1601.
 The Act required parishes to provide poor relief, especially for the sick and older people.
 At the time these individuals were called paupers.
 Workhouses were managed by each parish.